Training the horse to tie-up on the crosstie

 Then move the horse to centre of the ties and stay with the horse.

+Remember to breath deep and relaxed.
 Always give the horse lots of praise with gentle scratches when the horse tries to keep it relaxed.

 Step 5 – Start moving around the crosstie